3141592654/csci389hw2/README.md

 The map hashes keys to a shared_pointer of bytes.
 The size map maps keys to the size of a given item in the cache.
 This allows map.clear() to automatically handle the memory requested by the cache since a shared pointer will deallocate memory once no more pointers point to that object.

+For set() we created a while loop that will evict until enough memory is free to add a new item.
+If there is no evictor, the cache stops accepting new values until there is enough space to add them.

 ## FIFO Evictor Design
 We decided to use a queue of keys to store which items were first in.